 Regardless of how governments and law enforcement see it, many websites have doxing rules in their terms of service.
-So if a hacker used a particular social media platform to dox someone, their account could be suspended or deleted, though legal repercussions might be minimal.
+So if a hacker used a particular social media platform to dox someone, their account could be suspended or deleted, even when legal repercussions are minimal.

-While the aftereffects of doxing can be devastating, there are some tools at online users’ disposal that could help protect them from doxing:
+But should you stay off the internet forever?
+No. While the aftereffects of doxing can be devastating, there are tools at your disposal that can protect you against it:

 1. Mask your IP address with a VPN

-Once a hacker has figured out your local IP address, they’ve also managed to figure out a physical address and corresponding account with the Internet Service Provider (ISP).
-This would not only reveal your home address and other details, but it could make your Wi-Fi connection a target for hacks.
-You can also use proxy sites to hide your IP, though they are not always effective.
+Once a hacker has figured out your local IP address, they can piece together a physical address via your internet service provider or target your Wi-Fi connection for hacks.
+Your corresponding account can also reveal other details.
+While you can use proxy sites to hide your IP, they are not always effective.

-With the wave of recent ransomware and other malware attacks, users are taking their cybersecurity very seriously.
-Make sure to get good anti-virus software that protects you from doxing attacks that come in the form of malware and malicious downloads.
+With the wave of recent ransomware and other malware attacks, users are urged to take their cybersecurity very seriously.
+Make sure to get good antivirus software that protects you from doxing attacks in the form of malware and malicious downloads.

 3. Strong passwords